Data Centers in Johannesburg

 Proximity To Key Business Districts: Data centers are strategically located near Sandton, the financial capital, and Midrand, the primary tech corridor.
 This proximity is critical for low latency financial trading and enterprise applications.

-Regional Market Reach: This hub acts as the primary gateway for the 16-nation SADC region, reaching a population of over 380 million people.
+Regional Market Reach: This hub acts as the primary gateway for the SADC region, reaching a population of over 380 million people.

 Natural Disaster Risk